Updated June 14, 2022

 - Are vaccines available in The Gambia for U.S. citizens to receive?
 Yes

 - Which vaccines are available in The Gambia?
-AstraZeneca, SinoPharm, and Johnson & Johnson
+Pfizer-BioNTech, Johnson & Johnson, AstraZeneca, and SinoPharm

 - The Gambia launched its vaccination efforts in early March 2021 and has now expanded vaccination availability beyond priority groups.
 For more information about vaccine availability and vaccination locations, please visit the Ministry of Health’s website and Facebook